 One night in Paris, a creepy guy started chatting with me and acted like we were coincidentally walking towards the same street and train station.
 I gave a fake name and made up a story about how I’m staying with my cousin who lives in France.
 I couldn’t shake him off, so I entered a souvenir shop.
 When he left, I lingered in the shop for a few more minutes to be sure, and then took a different route back to my hotel.

 9. Get travel insurance.

 I’m not talking about the cheap, add-on insurance offered by airlines.
 Get full travel insurance that covers more than just lost luggage.
 It doesn’t matter if it’s a month-long vacation or just a weekend.
-I’ve heard of stories from friends who got into crazy accidents while traveling, and the bill skyrocketed.
+I’ve heard of stories from friends who got into mishaps while traveling, and the bill skyrocketed.
 One friend had to get a helicopter to take her convulsing daughter from Boracay to Manila.
 One friend slipped while climbing a tourist-friendly mountain and had to get a medical crew to lift him out.
 One friend was stuck in Batanes for a few days when a typhoon came in.
-The good news is: they got travel insurance and didn’t pay a single dime.
+The good news is: they all got travel insurance and didn’t pay a single dime.
 You never know what will happen.
 Get travel insurance!
 I usually go with Malayan Insurance because the price is just right, and the coverage is good.